 - Writing my next book: My first book was quite well-received, as was my second (The Power of Praise: Empowering Students Through Positive Feedback) so I’ve decided to have a go at writing another.
 Ten Techniques Every Teacher Needs to Know will explore the themes of classroom management and assessment to inform learning in even greater depth and breadth than my first book, and will build upon the fundamentals covered in one of my most popular blog posts.
 I see this as ‘downtime’ for me because I really love writing.
 Can I count this as ‘relaxation’?

 - Going back to karate: Another thing I’ve been putting off.
 Time to get a regular schedule set up.

 - Contacting people I should have contacted ages ago.
 Chasing up old leads and projects that I’ve allowed to slip.

 Of course, as well as all of this I plan to enjoy my freedom in Thailand as much as possible.
-A trip to the beach is compulsory, along with my long-awaited visit to the Death Railway in Kanchanaburi (still haven’t done that yet – it needs to go on the list!),
+A trip to Pak Chong (where The Big Boss was filmed), along with my long-awaited visit to the Death Railway in Kanchanaburi (still haven’t done that yet – it needs to go on the list!).

 How will you use your free-time this Christmas?
 Is it all one-big holiday or can you think of some small ways to make your life easier when you get back to school?